A virus. There is A, B and C. Influenza is brought to you by the alphabet.

 1. The vaccine gives me the flu.
 Dumb Ass.
 It is a killed vaccine.
-It cannot give you the influenza.
+It cannot give you influenza.
 It is impossible to get flu from the influenza vaccine.

 2. I never get the flu, so I don't need the vaccine.
 Irresponsible Dumb Ass.
-I have never had a head on collision, but I wear my seat belt.
+I have never had a head-on collision, but I wear my seat belt.
 And you probably don't use a condom either.
 So far you have been lucky, and you are a potential winner of a Darwin Award, although since you don't use a condom, you are unfortunately still in the gene pool.

 3. Only old people get the flu.
 Selfish Dumb Ass.
 Influenza can infect anyone, and the groups who are more likely to die of influenza are the very young, the pregnant, and the elderly.
 Often those most at risk for dying from influenza are those least able, due to age or underlying diseases, to respond to the vaccine.
 You can help prevent your old, sickly Grandmother or your newborn daughter from getting influenza by getting the vaccine, so you do not get flu and pass it one to her.
 Flu, by the way, is highly contagious, with 20% to 50% of contacts with an index case getting the flu.
 However, Granny may be sitting on a fortune that will come to you, and killing her off with the flu is a great way to get her out of the way and never be caught.
 That would make a good episode of CSI.

-4. I can prevent influenza or treat it by taking echinacea, vitamin C, oOscillococcinum or Airborne.
+4. I can prevent influenza or treat it by taking echinacea, vitamin C, Oscillococcinum or Airborne.
 Gullible Dumb Ass cubed then squared.
 None of these concoctions has any efficacy what so ever against influenza.
-And if you think oscillococcinum has any efficacy, I would like you to invest in a perpetual motion machine I have invented.
+And if you think Oscillococcinum has any efficacy, I would like you to invest in a perpetual motion machine I have invented.
 None of the above either prevent or treat influenza.
 And you can't "boost" your immune system either.
-Anyone who suggests otherwise wants you money, not to improve your health.
+Anyone who suggests otherwise wants your money, not to improve your health.

 5. Flu isn't all that bad of a disease.
 Underestimating Dumb Ass.
-Part of the problem with the term flu is that it is used both as a generic term for damn near any viral illness with a fever and is also used for a severe viral pneumonia.
+Part of the problem with the term flu is that it is used both as a generic term for damn near any viral illness with a fever and is also used for severe viral pneumonia.
 Medical people are just as inaccurate about using the term as the general public.
-The influenza virus directly and indirectly kills 20,000 people (depending on the circulating strain and year) and leads to the hospitalization of 200,000 in the US each year.
+The influenza virus, directly and indirectly, kills 20,000 people (depending on the circulating strain and year) and leads to the hospitalization of 200,000 in the US each year.
 Influenza is a nasty lung illness.
 And what is stomach 'flu'?
 No such thing.

 6. I am not at risk for flu.
 Denying Dumb Ass.
-If you breathe, you are risk for influenza.
+If you breathe, you are at risk for influenza.
 Here are the groups of people who should not get the flu vaccine (outside of people with severe adverse reactions to the vaccine): Former President Clinton, who evidently doesn't inhale.
-Michele Bachmann.
+Michelle Bachmann.
 Wait, that's the HPV vaccine.
 And people who want to be safe from zombies.
 If you don't get the vaccine you do not have to worry about the zombie apocalypse, because zombies eat brains.

 7. The vaccine is worse than the disease.
 Dumb Ass AND a wimp.
 What a combination.
 Your mother must be proud.
-Unless you think a sore deltoid for a day is too high a price to pay to prevent two weeks of high fevers, severe muscles aches, and intractable cough.
+Unless you think a sore deltoid for a day is too high a price to pay to prevent two weeks of high fevers, severe muscle aches, and intractable cough.

 8. I had the vaccine last year, so I do not need it this year.
 Uneducated Dumb Ass.
 Each year new strains of influenza circulate across the world.
 Last year's vaccine at best provides only partial protection.
 Every year you need a new shot.